infini7y-mind/web_aa/content/music/worship.md

 categories: ["music"]
 ---

-This page is a personal resource repository of worship music played alone or in church.
+This page is a personal resource repository of worship music.